What NOT To Buy Drummers For Christmas

 It’s fair to say that the drummer you’re buying a present for probably already owns about five pairs of different bog-standard gloves.
 But they may not have any drummers gloves.

-These are ideal for ensuring that your sticks remain in your hands, especially during those particularly sweaty live shows.
-They provide this improved grip without being detrimental to your speed and feel.
-They also offer increased protection against splinters and prevent blisters from occurring (which can be a real problem for some people when they first start drumming regularly).
+These drum accessories ideal for keeping your sticks in your hands, especially during those particularly sweaty live shows.
+They offer this improved grip without being detrimental to your speed and feel too.
+And they can also offer help prevent blisters from forming, which can be a real problem for some people when they first start drumming.

 Drum Gloves